First-Line Chemotherapy: Pemetrexed Plus Cisplatin

 Retreatment with Pemetrexed

-For patients who responded well initially and had a prolonged treatment-free interval, rechallenge with pemetrexed-platinum may be considered.
+For people who responded well initially and had a prolonged treatment-free interval, rechallenge with pemetrexed plus a platinum agent is sometimes considered.

 Chemotherapy Plus Immunotherapy